Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ```

 This means you can write code that explores the benchmark_registry vector and its contents, and even run tests using code.

-???
-TODO: There are also corelib functions that let you do this.
+There are also standard library functions that helps you do this.